 Supply constraints also restrict the role that biomass – burning solid material such as wood – can play.
 In any case, according to the Committee on Climate Change, this resource may be better used in other sectors of the economy such as construction, where it provides carbon storage without the need for CCS and reduces demand for carbon-intensive materials such as steel and cement.

 All these options will likely be more expensive than simply maintaining the current, natural gas-based heating system.
-However, factoring in economic growth, the total costs of heating will represent a smaller share of GDP in 2050 than today.
+However, factoring in economic growth, the National Infrastructure Commission states that total costs of heating will represent a smaller share of GDP in 2050 than today.